Lausanne, Switzerland Travel Guide

 How to get there

 The nearest airport is Geneva.
 From there, trains run to Lausanne approx. 4 times per hour.
-Depending on the stops, the trip takes 45 minutes, sometimes a little more.
+Depending on the stops, the trip takes 45 minutes, sometimes more.
 It’s a very scenic route along Lake Geneva.

 The train station is on the lower level of the airport.
-You don’t need to leave the building; just exit immigration, turn left and follow the signs.
+You don’t need to leave the building; just exit immigration, turn left, and follow the signs.
 Motorways and other trains connect with the rest of Switzerland.

 Best time to visit